adnangif/robotic-arms/README.md

 - Multiple objects with various shapes (circles, squares, diamonds, triangles)
 - Dark-themed interface with modern color scheme
 - Target zone (dark blue box) where objects should be placed
+- Obstacles that must be avoided by the robot arm
+- Collision detection with visual warnings
 - Controls via buttons and keyboard shortcuts
 - Score tracking
 - Reference grid for better spatial awareness